Mali breaks diplomatic ties with Ukraine – DW – 08/05/2024

 While the situation in Mali might serve as a proxy for the ongoing Russia-Ukraine conflict, the implications for the country and the region could be immense.
 The presence of the Wagner Group, alongside the alleged involvement of Ukrainian intelligence, could increase the influence of foreign actors in Mali's internal conflicts.

-"Internationalizing a conflict also allows other actors to come in and turn it into a field of experimentation or confrontation between Western powers," Diallo said.
+"Internationalizing a conflict also allows other actors to come in and turn it into a field of experimentation or confrontation between Western powers," said Diallo.

 While you're here: Every weekday, we host AfricaLink, a podcast packed with news, politics, culture and more.
 You can listen and follow AfricaLink wherever you get your podcasts.